 Your mechanical engineering skills can’t only land you a job in the manufacturing sector but can also help you become a patent expert.
 Here your job role will be to decide whether a particular invention made by an engineer deserves a patent license or not.
 However, as a patent law officer being able to check the authenticity of an engineering invention is not sufficient, you should also possess knowledge about patent laws.

 This is an advanced branch of engineering.
-To become a mechatronics engineer, you need to have knowledge of four different disciplines, which include a computer, communication, electrical, and mechanical engineering.
+To become a mechatronics engineer, you need to know four different disciplines, which include computer, communication, electrical, and mechanical engineering.
 Mechatronics engineers maintain, design, and repair automation products.

-According to an article published in a national newspaper, our country’s share in the automobile market is going to rise up to 8 percent in the years to come, which will ultimately increase the demand of automobile engineers in the next few years.
+According to an article published in a national newspaper, our country’s share in the automobile market is going to rise to 8% in the years to come, which will ultimately increase the demand for automobile engineers in the next few years.

 So, this was all about a career in mechanical engineering.
 As stated in the article above, you are available with tons of career options after completing your B.Tech in mechanical engineering.
 You can easily get a job in the manufacturing sector as a consultant or researcher.
 You can also do mechatronics engineering, mechanical engineering, or automobile engineering.

 This evergreen discipline of engineering offers you opportunities in other sectors as well.
 If you want, you can use your mechanical engineering skills to become a patent law expert.
 You can also apply for a job in the financial sector but it is recommended to do so after gaining some experience in the mechanical line.